maxonrow/mxw-sdk-js/docs/api-6nft.rst

 Non-Fungible Token
 ******************

-A non-fungible token (NFT) is a special type of cryptographic token which represents something unique; non-fungible tokens are thus not mutually interchangeable by their individual specification.
+A non-fungible token (NFT) is a representation of an non-monetary assets in the form of cryptographic token; non-fungible tokens are thus not mutually interchangeable by their individual specification.
 This is in contrast with cryptocurrencies like Zcash, and many network or utility tokens that are fungible in nature.